Science of Reading Badge Rubric

 • Professional learning offers infrequent opportunities for teachers to internalize units and lessons with the science of reading research in mind, or

-• Professional learning identifies student practice opportunities, but the emphasis is not on supporting teachers in ensuring sufficient practice for all students.
+• Professional learning needs more emphasis on identifying student practice opportunities and supporting teachers in ensuring sufficient practice for all students.

 0 points: